italicize/italicize.github.io/word_template.md

         strLabelLow = LCase(strLabel)
 'Margins'
 '-------'Sets the margins.
-        If strLabelLow = "margins" Then
-            For lngSpec = 1 To UBound(arrSpecs)
+        If strLabelLow = "margins" Or strLabelLow = "margin" Then For lngSpec = 1 To UBound(arrSpecs)
                 strSpec = arrSpecs(lngSpec)
                 strSpecLow = LCase(strSpec)